kiwicom/structlog-sentry/README.md

 log = structlog.get_logger()
 ```

-Do not forget to add the `structlog.stdlib.add_log_level` processor before
+Do not forget to add the `structlog.stdlib.add_log_level` and optionally the
+`structlog.stdlib.add_logger_name` processors before `SentryProcessor`.
+The
-`SentryProcessor`.
-The `SentryProcessor` class takes the following arguments:
+`SentryProcessor` class takes the following arguments:

 - `level` - events of this or higher levels will be reported to Sentry,
   default is `WARNING`